-3.4 When the Buyer wishes to place an order for Products, it shall either send an Order Form to the Seller or submit orally an order, provided that an order made orally must be confirmed by an Order Form (bearing the additional words “confirmation of oral order”) received by the Seller within three days from the date on which the Buyer gave the oral order.
+3.4 When the Buyer wishes to place an order for Products, it shall either send an Order Form to the Seller or submit orally an order, provided that an order made orally must be confirmed by an Acknowledgement (bearing the additional words “confirmation of oral order”) received by the Seller within three days from the date on which the Buyer gave the oral order.

 3.5 An Order shall be treated as an offer by the Buyer to contract with the Seller, but shall not be binding on the Buyer until accepted by the Seller in accordance with clause 3.7.
 The Seller may, at its sole discretion, accept amendments to an Order after acceptance.

 3.6 The Seller shall apply an Order Reference to each Order received from the Buyer and inform the Buyer of the Order Reference as soon as reasonably practicable.
 Each party shall use the Order Reference to identify each Order from the time at which the Order Reference is known to it.